gszep/gpuweb/Roadmap.md

 - Synchronization
   - Consensus: Fences will have 1 bit of information in them
   - Consensus: It should be difficult to have undefined behavior
-  - Consensus: It is impossible to perform synchronization within a single WebGPU pass.
-All synchronization happens at pass boundaries.
+  - Consensus: It is impossible to perform synchronization within a single WebGPU subpass.
+All synchronization happens at subpass boundaries.
 (Therefore, synchronization is explicit from the author)
-    - Open Question: How much information does the programmer need to specify at a pass boundary in order to help out the implementation?
+    - Open Question: How much information does the programmer need to specify at a subpass boundary in order to help out the implementation?
   - Open Question: How far should we go to eliminate non-portable behavior
     - Consensus: It is impossible to guarantee portable behavior in all situations (because of UAVs)
   - Open Question: How to do GPU-CPU synchronization?